guramritcse/Deep-Learning-for-Image-Inpainting/README.md

 promising results, yet they require large datasets.
-In this study we replicate two such architectures proposed in literature, the GLCIC and Contextual Attention based model and give a comprehensive analytical review on a smaller dataset (5400 images of 90 different animals)
+In this study we replicate two such architectures proposed in literature, the GLCIC and Contextual Attention based model and give a comprehensive analytical review on a smaller dataset.

 ## Dataset
 We have used [two datasets](https://iitbacin-my.sharepoint.com/:f:/g/personal/210050035_iitb_ac_in/EpTqLEiJSblNidfRT_pambQBmEcCwSiStBzHGn8w4HnGzw?e=IfDT4A) for our experiments: